Operations and Performance Improvement

 Protecting Revenue Through Better Operations

-An organization needs to understand how workload, discharge processes, documentation quality, or handoff failures may be undermining appropriate reimbursement.
+An organization needs to understand how workload, discharge processes, documentation quality, technology use, or handoff failures may be undermining appropriate reimbursement.

 Physician Workload and Hospital Reimbursement: Overworked Physicians Generate Less Revenue per Patient